vgallet/was/README.md

 Open the generated flamegraph into your favorite browser.

+> [!important]
-Questions:
+> ❓ Questions:
- - How many http requests have been done?
+> - How many http requests have been done?
- - What is the average duration and p9X?
+> - What is the average duration and p9X?
- - What is the application doing?
+> - What is the application doing?
- - where does the books from the endpoint `books` come from?
+> - where does the books from the endpoint `books` come from?
- - where does the books from the endpoint `new-books` come from?
+> - where does the books from the endpoint `new-books` come from?
- - what is taking more time?
+> - what is taking more time?

  Repeat the whole operation but this time using the option `-t`.